khushveerk/5G-communication-/Course 2 ch 4 file 2.md

 2. multi user MIMO ---- 1 sender and many receivers.

 ## Beamforming :-

 •it is a technique that direct radio signal in specific direction instead of broadcasting them in all directions simply it focusee the signal towards a particular user or device, improving the quality and strength of connection.

+## How 3D Beamforming Works

+By changin Amplitude and Phase of RF signal in transmitter we can send the beam into any direction in the 3D plane